ashsmith/ashsmithio/_posts/2012-12-20-creating-a-faster-magento-store-part-one-server-setup.md

 Next we want to configure php-fpm to work nicely with Nginx, to do this simply open up /etc/php-fpm.d/www.conf and find the User & Group settings, and set both the user and group to &#8216;nginx&#8217;.

-Now restart php-fpm:
+Now start php-fpm:

 {% highlight bash %}
-service php-fpm restart
+service php-fpm start
 {% endhighlight %}

 If you want to quickly test your changes before adding your magento installation simply create a file in your root directory you defined in your nginx conf and set it to output phpinfo();